 The different indirect exporting options

-We have said that indirect exporting is when you sell your products to local companies in South Africa as though they were local salesl; you are paid in rands and the sale, yet your products still end up crossing the border and being sold in other countries.
+Indirect exporting is when you sell your products to local companies in South Africa as though they were local sales; you are paid in Rands yet your products still end up crossing the border and being sold in other countries.
 There are several different indirect exporting options available to you.
 These are:

-- Foreign buying offices located in the local market – Large international retailing organisations such as Walmart, Sears, Sainsburys, Carrefour and others may establish buying offices in various countries that they consider to be major sources of supply (such as the US, China, India, etc.).
+Large international retailing organisations such as Walmart, Sears, Sainsburys, Carrefour and others may establish buying offices in various countries that they consider to be major sources of supply (such as the US, China, India, etc.).
 These buying offices then approach local firms to buy goods from them.
 For the local supplier, it is just another local sale.
-The buying office pays in rands and takes all the responsibility of distributing the product to their home base, wherever it may be.
-Occasionally, large industrial firms may also establish buying offices in countries that represent major suopplier to the firm.
+The buying office pays in Rands and takes all the responsibility of distributing the product to their home base, wherever it may be.
+Occasionally, large industrial firms may also establish buying offices in countries that represent major suppliers to the firm.
 Are there many such buying offices in South Africa?
-The answer is no. Besides for an industry such as the fruit industry, South African is not such a major international supplier to warrant these retailers establishing buying offices in the country.
+The answer is no. Besides for an industry such as the fruit industry, South Africa is not such a major international supplier to warrant these retailers establishing buying offices in the country.

-- Export management companies – EMCs are common in the US, but are unknown in South Africa.
+EMCs are common in the US, but are unknown in South Africa.
 Usually, an EMC manages exports for another company.
-If the EMC takes full control and responsibility of the exports (including payments) for a management fee but with minimal invovlement on the part of the manufacturer, then this could be considered an indirect form of exporting.
+If the EMC takes full control and responsibility of the exports (including payments) for a management fee but with minimal involvement on the part of the manufacturer, then this could be considered an indirect form of exporting.
 If, however, the EMC manages the export activities of a manufacturer with their involvement and cooperation and if the manufacturer receives payment from the overseas buyer, then this is a form of direct export which the manufacturer is simply using the EMC to provide a service.